NetOxygen/proxypay/doc/doc.md

 **Optional fields**

-The optional fields are about the buyer and the language to use for Postfinance
+The optional fields are about the buyer and the language to use for Datatrans

 | Name                | Description                                                                                                                      | Example                |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------|------------------------|